ASerraMartin/SAC_IndirectCommunication/README.md

 However, this approach also introduces potential bottlenecks and problems.
 The broker becomes a single point of failure, which can compromise system reliability if not properly managed.
 Moreover, while using TCP sockets to simulate publish-subscribe behavior serves an educational purpose, it is less practical for real-world distributed systems compared to specialized tools like Kafka, MQTT, or Redis pub/sub, which offer more robust and scalable solutions.

 Despite these limitations, the project effectively achieves its goal of demonstrating indirect communication patterns.
-However, the given example—based on a simple tic-tac-toe game—did not offer much room for complexity, as the interaction between players was highly structured and followed a linear sequence.
-This constrained the communication flow, limiting the opportunity to showcase more dynamic or asynchronous messaging scenarios typical of distributed systems.
+However, the given example, based on a simple Tic-Tac-Toe game, did not offer much room for complexity, as the interaction between players was highly structured and followed a linear sequence.
+This constrained the communication flow, limiting the opportunity to showcase more dynamic or asynchronous messaging scenarios typical of distributed systems, as it could have been done with a system similar to the lottery one from the first practice.

 ---